 If there is a cosmetic procedure you need that is not covered by your dental insurance policy, use a discount dental plan to get 15-20% off, or more.
 It might not seem like a lot, but if you have a procedure that would cost $2,000, a 20% discount would save you $400 immediately.
 Imagine what you could do with that money!

 Check with your dentist at the start of your visit to find out which plan can save you the most money.
 Many dentists are willing to do this for you.
 There may be certain procedures or treatments that your dental insurance plan may not cover, or only covers a fraction of the cost (say 20%), whereas, your dental plan may offer you 15-60% off the treatment cost.

-Here’s how a discount plan can offer greater savings at your dental visit:
+How can a discount plan offer greater savings at your dental visit?